marmelab/react-admin/docs/Inputs.md

-    setFilter, // a callback to update the filters, e.g. setFilters({ q: 'query' }) setPagination, // a callback to change the pagination, e.g. setPagination({ page: 2, perPage: 50 }) setSort, // a callback to change the sort, e.g. setSort({ field: 'name', order: 'DESC' }) setSortForList, // a callback to set the sort with the same signature as the one from the ListContext.
-This is required to avoid breaking backward compatibility and will be removed in v4
-} = useReferenceArrayInputContext();
+    setFilter, // a callback to update the filters, e.g. setFilters({ q: 'query' }) setPagination, // a callback to change the pagination, e.g. setPagination({ page: 2, perPage: 50 }) setSort, // a callback to change the sort, e.g. setSort({ field: 'name', order: 'DESC' }) } = useReferenceArrayInputContext();
 ```